 Use social media for initial contact

-If you’re involved in digital selling then you know the importance of social networks such as LinkedIn, Twitter and Facebook.
+Social networks such as LinkedIn, Twitter and Facebook are important in digital selling.
 These platforms are often used to distribute content and engage with potential customers about the industry and your product.

 Social media is an integral part of digital selling.
 Every B2B business should have a social media presence.
 Use social media as an initial point of contact with prospects.
 Let them know that you are open to pursuing a relationship both online and offline.
 Develop a conversation with them and use it to organize a meeting, in a social or professional setting, or schedule a phone-call.